Welcome to me!

 For those who don’t have much time, read section one.
 For those who do have time, read section two.
-For those who want something random, read section three.
+For those who want something a bit random, read section three.

 Thanks for stopping by.

-I live in the beautiful county of Norfolk in the UK.
-I currently work as a freelance journalist (after spending six years as a senior reporter for one of the country’s biggest regional daily papers) and I’m also a creative writing tutor.
+I live in the beautiful county of Norfolk in the UK, where I currently work as a freelance journalist (after spending six years as a senior reporter for one of the country’s biggest regional daily papers).
+I’m also a creative writing tutor, blogger, and writer.

-When I started my blog – Newshound to Novelist – I was very new to blogging.
-The hope was it would get me back into creative writing so that I could finally finish that all important novel I’d been going on about for the last eight or so years.
+When I started the Newshound to Novelist blog I was very new to the world of blogging.
+The hope was it would get me back into creative writing so I could finally finish that all important novel I’d been going on about for the last eight or so years.
 I’ve now finished a hideous first draft so the next mission is to redraft!

-As well as all of that, I’m a wife, mummy to two young boys – soon to be three – and I’m a massive fan of NaNoWriMo (Google it), but even more importantly, I’m simply me.
+As well as all of that, I’m a wife, mummy to two young boys – soon to be three – and I’m a massive fan of NaNoWriMo (Google it if you’re not sure).

-Although I am living the dream and earning a wage by writing everyday – working as a freelance journo – I’d known for a long time that I needed to tap back into my creative side and finish the abandoned 20k-word novel collecting dust under my bed.
+Although I am living the dream and earning a wage by writing everyday – working as a freelance journo – I knew for a long time that I needed to tap back into my creative side and finish the abandoned, half-written (okay it was 20k words and way less than half-written) novel collecting dust under my bed.

 Somewhere in this big wide world of words I’d lost my way.
-The stories I began writing at university were hidden under my desk and as I made a name for myself in the daunting world of journalism, I ended up engulfed in newspapers and deadlines.
+The stories I began writing at university were hidden away and as I began to make a name for myself in the industry of journalism, I ended up engulfed in newspapers and deadlines.

-This folks is the first excuse of many as to why I hadn’t written creatively since leaving university.
+Folks, this is the first excuse of many as to why I did not write creatively after leaving university.
 The other excuses happened in 2013 and 2014 when I had my beautiful boys, following marriage and house purchasing in 2012.

-I am still proud of my achievements as a journalist and I don’t intend to hang up my newshound lead just yet, but it turns out that my two boys have brought me back to my senses.
+I am proud of my achievements as a journalist and I don’t intend to hang up my newshound lead just yet, but it turns out that my two boys have brought me back to my senses.
+They inspire me every single day.

-I will write again and I will write for them.
+I will write again and I will write for them (and maybe for myself a little bit too).

 - I love tea.
 Expect when I’m pregnant.
 Then it’s just disgusting.